Pelosi’s visit to Taiwan, China chokes on taking “strong” measures US media: Taiwan is difficult to take down easily | International | Newtalk News

 The recent news of US House of Representatives Speaker Nancy Pelosi’s visit to Taiwan has sparked heated discussions from all walks of life.
 The Chinese People’s Liberation Army threatened to take strong measures if Pelosi came to Taiwan.
 In this regard, the American “Fox News” (Fox News) reporter Eryk Michael Smith wrote an analysis, saying that for the Chinese military commander, Taiwan is difficult to be easily captured.

-According to a report by Fox News on the 1st local time, Eryk Michael Smith pointed out that Taiwan is about 100 miles away from China and is close to the state of Maryland in the United States.
+According to a report by Fox News on the 1st local time, Eryk Michael Smith pointed out that Taiwan is regarding 100 miles away from China and is close to the state of Maryland in the United States.
 Not only is Taiwan surrounded by a protective “moat”, but its geographical features include mountains, making it difficult for enemies to invade.

 After Taiwan became a Japanese colony, the United States called off its then-invasion of Taiwan in 1994 because the cost was too high, observers say.
 The US military planning team believes that at least 500,000 troops are needed to attack and control Taiwan, and the authorities also estimate that the casualties of the US military fighting in the mountains, jungles and cities will be as high as 150,000.

 Eryk Michael Smith mentioned that since the 1950s, Taiwan has been constantly preparing for external invasion, so it has a solid intelligence agency, troops dedicated to repelling the Chinese People’s Liberation Army, a large and powerful modern military force, and a variety of defense facilities.
-Due to the mountainous terrain of Taiwan, the PLA may face “a pouring down of smashing firepower” under the heavily defensive positions after taking the stage.
+Due to the mountainous terrain of Taiwan, the PLA may face “a pouring down of smashing firepower” under the heavily defensive positions following taking the stage.

 Many experts believe that China will not simply use force to coerce Taiwan, and while the fact that China may attack Taiwanese military targets with cruise missiles is worrying, Beijing is believed to be very willing to maintain Taiwan’s infrastructure, especially related to semiconductors.
 Taiwan dominates the global semiconductor manufacturing industry, controlling 48% of the foundry market and 61% of the world’s high-precision 16nm smart device chip manufacturing, according to an analysis by market intelligence firm TrendForce.